Complete Camouflage Guide for Wildlife Photographers

 Open Country and Prairie

 Photographing pronghorn in Wyoming, prairie chickens in Kansas, or waterfowl in the Great Plains requires different concealment.
 Open country patterns need to work at greater distances where fine detail matters less than overall color matching.
-King’s Camo Desert Shadow and Sitka Open Country excel in arid and semi-arid grassland environments with their tan, sage, and wheat tones.
+King’s Camo Desert Shadow and Realtree Edge excel in arid and semi-arid grassland environments with their tan, sage, and wheat tones.

 For wetland photography in places like the Florida Everglades, Louisiana bayous, or prairie potholes, Mossy Oak Shadow Grass Habitat is purpose-built for marsh environments with vertical grass and cattail patterns.